Devereux Milburn: Early life

-Milburn was born September 19, 1881 in Buffalo, New York.
+Milburn was born September 19, 1881, in Buffalo, New York.
 He was the son of New York lawyer and politician John George Milburn, born in England, and Mary Patty Stocking, a teacher and the daughter of farmers in Wyoming County, New York.
 He had two younger brothers, John G. Milburn Jr., born in 1882; and Ralph, born in 1888.

 His father, a lawyer with the firm of Carter Ledyard & Milburn, was notably the chairman of the Pan-American Exposition in Buffalo in 1901, where President William McKinley was fatally shot by an assassin.
 McKinley was taken to the Milburn family home, where he died.
 Devereux Milburn was not present at the time.

-Milburn started at Oxford University in 1903, where he gained a rowing blue.
+Milburn entered Lincoln College, Oxford in 1899 alongside his brother John George Milburn Jr., where he gained a rowing blue.
 He was also on the university swimming team.
 Thirdly, he guided the Oxford University Polo team to victory in successive Varsity matches, winning by a margin of 14 goals on both occasions.
 He sometimes swam competitively and played polo against the same university on the same day.